 For 50 years, Dance Theatre of Harlem has been spreading a message of empowerment through the arts.
-In recent years, the first Black classical ballet has transformed into a superlative, multiethnic company with a powerful vision for ballet in the 21st century.
+In recent years, the historic company has used its superlative, multiethnic group of artists to present a powerful vision for ballet in the 21st century.
 For this celebratory evening, the company dances signature works that embody this impressive legacy.
 The magic of the night begins with London-born, Paris-based singer-songwriter ALA.NI, who brings the spirit of Billie Holiday and Judy Garland to her jewel box of intimate songs.

-Panel Discussion with former Dance Theatre of Harlem Company members
+Panel Discussion with current and former Dance Theatre of Harlem Company members

 Saturday, August 4 at 4:00 pm

-The New York Public Library for the Performing Arts, Bruno Walter Auditorium
+Bruno Walter Auditorium, The New York Public Library for the Performing Arts

 For guests unable to stand in line due to a disability, please visit the accessible entrance policy.